Last Updated on

-That's just how it goes in the world wide web.
-A website's name is truly a key element.
+That’s just how it goes on the interwebs.
+A website’s name is truly a key element.

 OK, enough babble, your question is “How much is a domain name?” and we intend to answer that, and give you an unexpected surprise! 😉

 But before we talk domain URL purchase costs…